Toory/youtube-helper/README.md

 		-s URL, --search URL  Searches a youtube url from a keyword

 It is necessary, to fetch lyrics, to put your own [genius](https://genius.com/) API access token in the `__init__` function (genius_access_token variable).

+## Coming soon

+A graphical interface is coming soon!
+At first will be in the gui branch.